Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

-By substituting the corrected shape equation \ref{eq:rayleigh_shape_n0_general_main} into this volume integral and performing the integration (detailed in the Appendix), we arrive at the final cubic equation for the corrected non-dimensionalized base radius, $\tilde b_0$($= b_0/R_0$):
+By substituting the shape equation \ref{eq:rayleigh_shape_n0_general_main} into this volume integral and performing the integration without invoking the linear approximation (detailed in appendix~\ref{app:derivation_b0}), we arrive at a cubic equation for the non-dimensionalized base radius, $\tilde b_0$:

+The first two terms reproduce Rayleigh's equation~(\ref{eq:rayleigh_eq34}) in non-dimensional form; the final term is the finite-amplitude (cubic) contribution that the linearized analysis omits.
+By not assuming small-amplitude linearity, we thus extend Rayleigh's volume constraint into an exact relation valid for any superposition of axisymmetric modes at arbitrary amplitude.
 This equation can be readily solved for $\tilde b_0$ using a standard numerical root-finding algorithm given $0<\tilde b_0 \le 0.5$.
-Using the obtained $\tilde b_0$ in equation \ref{eq:rayleigh_shape_n0_general_main} provides an initial drop geometry that perfectly conserves the volume for any arbitrary superposition of axisymmetric Rayleigh modes at any amplitude.
+Using the obtained $\tilde b_0$ in equation \ref{eq:rayleigh_shape_n0_general_main} provides an initial drop geometry that matches the volume of the target sphere of diameter $1$ for any arbitrary superposition of axisymmetric Rayleigh modes at any amplitude.

-\subsection{Governing Equations and Solver}
+\subsection{Governing equations and solver}

-The simulations are performed using the open-source solver Basilisk \cite{popinetGerrisTreebasedAdaptive2003,Popinet2009}, which is extensively validated for two-phase flows \cite{Popinet1999,popinetGerrisTreebasedAdaptive2003,Popinet2009,popinetQuadtreeadaptiveMultigridSolver2015,vanhooftAdaptiveGridsAtmospheric2018,farsoiyaBubblemediatedTransferDilute2021}.
+The simulations are performed using the open-source solver Basilisk \citep{popinetGerrisTreebasedAdaptive2003,Popinet2009}, which is extensively validated for two-phase flows \citep{Popinet1999,popinetGerrisTreebasedAdaptive2003,Popinet2009,popinetQuadtreeadaptiveMultigridSolver2015,vanhooftAdaptiveGridsAtmospheric2018,farsoiyaBubblemediatedTransferDilute2021}.
 Basilisk solves the incompressible two-phase Navier-Stokes equations using a one-fluid formulation: